kenohori/my-website/_posts/2017-01-10-methodological-problems-using-mexico-city's-pollution-data.md

 Many people in Mexico City check the pollution levels more frequently than the weather forecast[^3].

 While the raw pollution data is generally regarded as accurate and reliable, it has some quirks:
-* Pollution monitoring stations have moved *very* frequently and the number of stations has constantly fluctuated.
+* Pollution monitoring stations have been moved *many times* and the number of stations has constantly fluctuated.
 * Not all pollutants are measured at every station.
-* Stations are regularly offline for maintenance.
+* Stations are regularly taken offline for maintenance.

 All of the above means that many (most?) users of Mexico City's pollution data use it incorrectly **including the Mexico City and the Mexican federal governments**.
-This blog post documents a couple of examples of what I think are the main incorrect uses of the data and hopefully helps others to use it better.
+This blog post documents a couple of bad examples that show what I think are the main incorrect uses of the data and hopefully helps others to use it better.

 ## Statistically weak statistics